 The complex interaction between soil microbes and plant health is the subject of considerable research, with implications for agricultural and ecosystem management.
 Beneficial soil microorganisms, such as rhizobacteria and mycorrhizal fungi, associate with plants and have synergistic effects, including increased nutrient utilization, pathogen inhibition and drought tolerance (Das et al., 2022).
 Conversely, soil-borne pathogens can adversely affect plant health, leading to reduced yields and economic losses.
 Understanding the dynamics of soil microbial communities and their effects on plant- microbial interactions is essential for achieving sustainable agricultural practices and reducing disease outbreaks (Harman et al., 2021).

 Several studies had investigated the effects of coffee and its components on various microorganisms.
 For example, caffeine has been shown to inhibit the growth of some bacteria and fungi, while chlorogenic acids exhibit antibacterial properties (Rojas-Gonzalez et al., 2022).
 But most of these results were focused on specific bacteria or fungi modeled under controlled laboratory conditions.
 However, the effects of coffee on soil bacterial and fungi complexity in natural environment has not yet been widely researched.
 Hence, the need to examine the effect of low concentrations of coffee on soil heterotrophic bacteria and fungi.
 Coffee has been used severally as a mutagen of plants.
 This usage has led to increased crop yield and improvement in the nutritional qualities of the crops (Yang et al., 2021).
 Yet, limited information exists on the effect of coffee on soil heterotrophic bacteria and fungi.
-Hence, this prompted the present study to assess the effects (stimulatory or inhibitory) of different concentrations of coffee on the soil heterotrophic bacteria and fungi.
+Hence, this present study aimed to assess the effects (stimulatory or inhibitory) of different concentrations of coffee on the soil heterotrophic bacteria and fungi.

 MATERIALS AND METHODS